 In other words, the passage of time exists only subjectively, only in the experience of consciousness.
-And this explains the Now perfectly.
 The Now is simply where the consciousness is along the static life-line of the body.

 This is so at odds with the current worldview it is generally ignored completely.
 But this is the only known explanation.
 And it works perfectly, as illustrated in The Now.

-Again the category error here is taking physicalism for granted.
+Again the problem is the assumption of physicalism.
 Although the experiencing consciousness is not a physical phenomenon, it gives rise, subjectively, to the effect of the passage of time in physical reality.
-But such a concept is routinely rejected because it cannot fit into the science of physics.
+But such a concept is routinely rejected because it cannot fit with the scientific worldview.

 The Movie of Life